Noel B. Salazar

-Noel B. Salazar (born 1973) is a sociocultural anthropologist known for his transdisciplinary work on mobility and travel, the local-to-global nexus, discourses and imaginaries of 'Otherness', heritage, cultural brokering, cosmopolitanism and endurance.
+Noel B. Salazar is a sociocultural anthropologist known for his transdisciplinary work on mobility and travel, the local-to-global nexus, discourses and imaginaries of 'Otherness', heritage, cultural brokering, cosmopolitanism and endurance.

 Life

 Noel B. Salazar was born in Dunkirk, France, of a Spanish father and a Belgian mother.
 He grew up in the historical Flemish town of Bruges, a celebrated cultural tourism destination.
 Salazar studied psychology, philosophy, and development studies at the University of Leuven (Belgium), neuropsychology at the University of Essex (UK), and anthropology and African studies at the University of Pennsylvania (United States).
 He is research professor in anthropology at the Faculty of Social Sciences, University of Leuven, where he founded CuMoRe (Cultural Mobilities Research).
-His ethnographic fieldwork so far has focused on Indonesia, Tanzania, Chile and Belgium.
-Salazar currently lives in Brussels, the "capital of Europe", together with his spouse and two daughters.